History and Criminology BA (Hons)

 You will study the following core modules:

-You will choose two further option modules from a range of history, criminology, politics and other humanities subjects.
+You will also choose two option modules from our range of humanities and social science subjects.

 You will study the following core modules: